matthieugomez/regife/README.md

 # regife (Bai 2009)

-The command `regife` estimates models with interactive fixed effects (Bai 2009)
+The command `regife` estimates models with interactive fixed effects (Bai 2009).

 ### Syntax

-Estimate models with interactive fixed effects by specifying the option `factors`, containing an id variable, a time variable, and the dimension.
+The option `factors` contains an id variable, a time variable, and the dimension.

 ```
 use "data/income-deregulation", clear